 A Guide Into The Most Effective Wine Pairings

-Wine is a big business in much of the U.S. According to the Wine Institute, there were some 225 million cases sold in 2014, up a rather impressive 4.5 percent from 2013.
+Wine is a big business in much of the U.S. According to the Wine Institute, where in 2019 retail value hit over $75 billion.
 Part of those numbers are perhaps spurred on by the fact that there are dozens of varieties of wine available at shops, restaurants, cafes and wineries all across the country.
-That list includes Chardonnay, Merlots, Pinot Noir, Moscato, Sauvingon Blanc and White Zinfandel and other varieties.
-As a chef, it’s your responsibility to know what wines taste best with your dishes, and perhaps there is no better time to figure it all then when you’re still enrolled in culinary academy.
+That list includes Chardonnay, Merlot, Pinot Noir, Moscato, Sauvignon Blanc, White Zinfandel and other varieties.
+As a chef, it’s your responsibility to know what wines taste best with your dishes, and perhaps there is no better time to figure it all then when you’re still enrolled in culinary school.
 Take a deep whiff of the following guide to the most effective wine pairings:

 Pairing well with a number of dishes, Pinot Noir is lauded for being a popular dinner option.
 With a rich mix of cherries and violets and decidedly delicate aromas, Pinot Noir doesn’t do well with dishes like BBQ or others that are heavy with sauce.
 Even still, Pinot Noir is known for having an especially full body, which makes it a great pallet cleanser for dishes like seared ahi tuna, grilled lamb, filet mignon and those with creamy cheeses like camembert or brie.